edbury/gremlin-camp/src/site/notes/spaces/mosh/BYOC.md

 _A framework for Mothership character progression outside of campaign play._

-These guidelines provide a way for folks participating in one-shots to maintain characters across different tables.
+Do you feel like you're always starting from square one?
+Are you tired of risking your life for credits you never seem to spend?
+Does shore leave seem like a distant dream?

+Here at STARS Transit and Recruiting Services, we recognize the difficulties facing contractors working one-shot jobs.
+We partner with STARS-approved employers to bring you standardized pay, on-the-job training, and guaranteed time off.

-## House rules
+## Contractors

-In order to facilitate consistent advancement, this framework relies on two optional rules from the [[encounters/Warden's Operation Manual\|Warden's Operation Manual]]: Salaries and Rapid Skill Progression.

-### Salaries
+### Salary

-> These rules are slightly modified from the WOM to focus on sessions rather than months.
+> These guidelines are adapted from the [[encounters/Wardens Operations Manual\|Wardens Operations Manual]], page 48.

-Characters earn a salary based on what skills they have acquired:
+STARS contractors are paid a standard salary based on their training.
+For every on-the-job session, you can expect:

 - 500cr for every Trained Skill
 - 1,000cr for every Expert Skill
 - 2,000cr for every Master Skill

+And that's not all, STARS contractors are also entitled to Hazard and Jump Pay, depending on the job.

 #### Hazard Pay

-Wardens can and should use Hazard Pay to indicate the level of danger at their table.
-This can be based on a number of factors including the module's lethality and the Warden's style.

-The Hazard Pay multiplier rangers from 0-5, each increment being an additional Salary payment for the contract.

-> Jane Doe is planning on running Piece by Piece.
-Jane knows that PxP has potential for individual death but probably not a TPK.
-However, Jane plays hard and expects *someone* might get blown out of an airlock.
-She sets the Hazard to 2.
-Characters will get 2 additional Salary payments if they complete the contract.
+Every STARS contract is rated with a Hazard level of 1-5, which acts as a multiplier for your salary.
+That's right!
+Taking on challenging and exciting work can earn you up to 5x your normal salary!

 #### Jump Pay

-Jump Pay can be odd to calculate outside of a campaign because the table isn't working from a shared map of the rim.

-Under BYOC, Wardens can use Jump Pay to indicate how alien the destination might be.

-> Jane decides that PxP is "normal" enough that it might take place in the same system the players are departing from.
-She sets Jump Pay to 0.
+Similarly, every STARS contract will indicate the amount of Jumps you'll be undertaking prior to and during the job.
+Contractors are entitled to a 1kcr bonus _per jump_ and should use this rating to assess how unique their experiences may be.

-### Rapid Skill Learning
+### Skill Training

+> This optional rule is taken from the [[encounters/Wardens Operations Manual\|Wardens Operations Manual]], page 52.

+Here at STARS, we embrace the methodology of Rapid Skill Learning.
+By following our regimented training program, you can learn a new skill over the course of a few jobs, rather than several months!

-Rapid skill learning is based on sessions rather than time.
-PCs can learn a **Trained Skill** in 3 sessions, an **Expert Skill** in 5 sessions, and a **Master Skill** in 10 sessions.
-Skill costs remain unchanged.
+Contractors can learn a **Trained Skill** in 3 sessions, an **Expert Skill** in 5 sessions, and a **Master Skill** in 10 sessions.

-This way BYOC characters can unlock skills without negotiating how much time has passed between modules.
+Skill costs remain unchanged and contractors will need to purchase their own materials.

-## Wardens
+## Employers

 Running a BYOC session doesn't require any changes to your play style.
 However, two small pieces of prep will help: